appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/zone.md

 <dd>

-The **Section Split** property defines how a Zone is divided into multiple horizontal sections, with each section acting as a sub-container.
-You can split the Zone into a maximum of four sections, each of which can be configured independently.

-Each section contains columns that control the space allocation within that section.
-The number of columns determines the width of widgets placed in the section.
-Each section must have between 2 and 12 columns, providing flexibility in layout design and allowing precise control over the arrangement of widgets within the Zone.
+The Section Split property allows you to divide the Zone into up to four separate sections.
+Each section acts like a container for other widgets, and you can adjust how wide or narrow each section is by changing the number of columns it occupies.
+Each section can have between 2 and 12 columns, offering flexibility in how your app content is arranged.

 *Example:* If you want to create a layout with a small button section and a large Table section, you can divide the Zone into two sections: